lexach91/algorithm-visualizer/README.md

 ### Deployment

+**The app was initially deployed to Heroku then moved to Render since Heroku has removed its free tier services from November 29 2022**

-The application was deployed to [Heroku](https://www.heroku.com/) and can be accessed from the following link: [Pathfinding algorithm visualizer](https://python-algorithm-visualizer.herokuapp.com/)
+The application was deployed to [Render](https://www.render.com/) and can be accessed from the following link: [Pathfinding algorithm visualizer](https://python-algorithm-visualizer.onrender.com/)

+#### Heroku deployment

 **The steps to deploy the application to Heroku are:**